SiliconLabs/wiseconnect/examples/featured/powersave_standby_associated/readme.md

     **![FTDI_prints](resources/readme/usb_to_uart_2.png)**

-**Tera Term set up - for NCP and SoC modes**

-1. Open the Tera Term tool.
+3. Open the Tera Term tool.

 - For SoC mode, choose the serial port to which USB to UART converter is connected and click on **OK**.

       **![UART - SoC](resources/readme/port_selection_soc.png)**

+**Tera Term set up - for NCP and SoC modes**

- - For NCP mode, choose the J-Link port and click on **OK**.
+1. Choose the J-Link port and click on **OK**.

       **![J-link - NCP](resources/readme/port_selection.png)**